Ricardo-Ceia/DojoFinder/README.md

 - The app serves them from `/uploads/<filename>`
 - Ensure `uploads/` is writable in your environment

-## Security and production readiness

-- Do NOT commit secrets to source control; use environment variables or a secret manager
-- Replace the demo keys/passwords in `app.py`
-- Use secure cookies and CSRF protection for forms
-- Validate/sanitize uploaded files; restrict content types and size
-- Set a unique Nominatim user-agent and respect usage policies
-- Consider gunicorn/uwsgi for deployment behind a reverse proxy
-- Configure HTTPS (especially for Stripe redirects and webhooks)
-- Set proper logging and error handling

 ## Troubleshooting

 - Near-me results empty: ensure dojos have valid `latitude/longitude` (created on payment via geocoding) and you submit realistic coordinates
 - Webhook not firing: check Stripe CLI forwarding, signature secret, and that your endpoint is reachable
 - Emails not sending: verify SMTP credentials, ports, and app password
 - DB errors: delete and recreate `DB/dojo_listings.db` using `DB/set_up_database.py`

-## Contributing

-1. Fork the repo and create a feature branch
-2. Make changes with tests where applicable
-3. Open a Pull Request with a clear description and screenshots if UI changes

-## License

-No license file is provided.
-If you intend to open source this project, consider adding a LICENSE (e.g., MIT, Apache-2.0, GPL).